New Jersey Criminal Records

 - Detention facility where the offender was booked

 A New Jersey arrest warrant is an official court document authorizing the detention of a defendant by law enforcement officers.
-Courts issue arrest warrants in New Jersey after law enforcement officers demonstrate probable cause.
+A court will issue an active warrant in New Jersey after law enforcement officers demonstrate probable cause.
 A summons is different from an arrest warrant.
 A summons requires an individual to appear in court on their own accord.
 Warrants are issued for serious crimes.
 Reasons why New Jersey judges issue arrest warrants include:

 - Parole violation